 There are, however, actions within the White Paper that are unclear or not specific.
 These actions require further consideration and consultation with State Government to determine their effect on local government emergency management arrangements, responsibilities and funding.

 A members’ brief on the White Paper details MAV’s thoughts on actions within the paper that affect local government.
 This brief was presented to and approved by the MAV Board on 1 February 2013 and is available to download from this website.
-The members’ brief will form the basis for MAV’s advocacy to State Government and relevant agencies.
+The members’ brief forms the basis for MAV’s advocacy to State Government and relevant agencies.

 It is important to recognise that the White Paper is the next stage in developing and implementing a reform agenda.
 Therefore councils will continue to undertake emergency management arrangements consistent with current policy and plans until policy and procedural changes are implemented.